Punch-xe/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course

-repository for the course Test Automation using Selenium and Python (https://stepik.org/course/575/syllabus)
+Repository for the course Test Automation using Selenium and Python (https://stepik.org/course/575/syllabus)